rozbb/rust-hpke/README.md

 Classical (i.e., non-post-quantum) ciphersuites test against `test-vectors/origrfc-COMMIT_ID.json`,where `COMMIT_ID` is the short commit of the version of the [spec](https://github.com/cfrg/draft-irtf-cfrg-hpke) that the test vectors came from.
 The finalized spec uses commit `5f503c5`.
 See the [reference implementation](https://github.com/cisco/go-hpke) for information on how to generate a test vector.

 Post-quantum ciphersuites (including hybrid), test against `test-vectors/pq-COMMIT_ID.json` in the same way.
-The commit ID refers to the [reference implementation](https://github.com/hpkewg/hpke-pq) repo of the PQ extension standard, at commit `53273fb`.
+The commit ID refers to the [reference implementation](https://github.com/hpkewg/hpke-pq) repo of the PQ extension standard.
 The JSON file was trimmed to only include test vectors from ciphersuites implemented in this crate.

+Hybrid ciphersuites are additionally tested against `test-vectors/hybrid-COMMIT_ID.json`.
+The commit ID refers to the concrete hybrid HPKE spec [repo](https://github.com/cfrg/draft-irtf-cfrg-concrete-hybrid-kems).
+In addition

 Benchmarks
 ----------